This is the third and final post in a three-part series on interviewing in a competitive job market.

 Showcases Your Strategic Thinking

 Knowing your process allows you to discuss it strategically.
-It shows you’re not just about getting the deal done; you have a methodology, which often involves understanding the client, the market, and how your product market fit.
+It shows you’re not just about getting the deal done.
+You have a methodology, which often involves understanding the client, the market, and your product-market fit.

 Highlights Problem-Solving Skills

 Sales is all about solving problems.
-Detailing your sales process demonstrates you understand how to uncover and identify problems (client side or in your own process) and more importantly, how to solve them.
+Detailing your sales process demonstrates that you understand how to uncover and identify problems, whether they are client-side or in your own process, and more importantly, how to solve them.

 Facilitates Behavioral Interview Answers